It’s Time to Listen to the Doomsday Planners

 Another challenge is compelling agencies to keep their plans updated in the first place.
 Consider the Bureau of Engraving and Printing (BEP).
 This agency, part of the Treasury Department, prints money for the Federal Reserve.
 It has to function during any emergency.
 But as of 2017, the BEP had yet to finalize a viable alternate-facility plan.
 I reached out to the Treasury Department but didn’t get an answer back about the BEP’s current status.
 I wondered what it would do if, say, COVID-19 began to afflict staff at its two facilities?
 (There have been no press reports about pandemic-related problems at the BEP, though its internal police force reported to work for weeks before receiving hazard pay.)
 In 2017, the BEP told the Treasury Department’s inspector general’s office that it did not envision a scenario where the government would run out of currency or need to rapidly print money in an emergency, and so it did not consider that function essential to its own planning.
 The inspector general’s auditors countered that this assumption was dubious.

 This is not the first time the United States has faced a rude awakening about the necessity of fleshing out plans, rehearsing them, and revising them.
-A similarly cavalier attitude about doomsday prepping led to a communication breakdown on September 11, 2001, the first time since the Cuban missile crisis the government’s secret emergency plans were formally activated.
+A similarly cavalier attitude about doomsday prepping led to a communication breakdown on September 11, 2001, the first time since the Cuban missile crisis that the government’s secret emergency plans were formally activated.
 This prompted a reckoning inside the bureaucracy when the Bush administration ordered the executive branch to develop a comprehensive response for a number of disaster scenarios that would require a national emergency effort.
 For each scenario, a response plan was created and a lead agency designated.
 Vice President Dick Cheney and Joseph Hagin, a deputy chief of staff, took the reins.
 (Hagin served for 18 months in the Trump administration, leaving in 2018.)
 The aftermath of 9/11 and the subsequent anthrax attacks marked the first time that serious planning for pandemics figured prominently in government.

-According to conversations with more than a dozen people who have seen them, worked on them, or written them, virtually all government continuity plans since 9/11 have been centered around two plots: nuclear terrorism (either all out war or an explosion in the Washington, D.C., region) or a bioweapons release (limited in scale and scope, with victims easily tested and identified).
+According to conversations with more than a dozen people who have seen them, worked on them, or written them, virtually all government continuity plans since 9/11 have been centered around two plots: nuclear terrorism (either all-out war or an explosion in the Washington, D.C., region) or a bioweapons release (limited in scale and scope, with victims easily tested and identified).
 After the anthrax attacks of 2001, the U.S. focused on intelligence suggesting that al-Qaeda (and later Iraq, under the government of Saddam Hussein) had explored the most effective ways to disperse a biological agent.
 “That’s why we immediately turned to smallpox,” a current government official told me.
 “The R0”—the rate of person-to-person transmission based on a pathogen’s contagiousness—“was so high and smallpox was available, at least to some of the nation-state enemies.”
 Russia, for example, had an active bioweapons program, run by a network of labs called Biopreparat, into the 1990s, and it experimented with weaponizing smallpox.
 A former Russian intelligence officer, who declined to be identified due to the sensitivity of the issue and who now lives in the United States, confirmed to me that the program was operational after 9/11.
 (Russia denies that it is experimenting with pathogenic weapons, but its recent use of chemical and radiological poisons to kill former agents is well documented.)
 The U.S. intelligence community worries that adversaries could weaponize COVID-19 before there’s a vaccine, taking advantage of the gaps in preparedness exposed by the current response.

 After 9/11, Cheney spent many nights at the Raven Rock facility in the Blue Ridge Mountains.
 But bunkers like Raven Rock are not designed to accommodate an entire bureaucracy.
 Most of the government’s top-secret disaster plans, buttressed by tens of billions of dollars in “black budget” spending, call for officials to break into groups, with some retreating to a secure facility outside of D.C. where they could communicate with colleagues over classified government networks.
 In a pandemic, the bunkers would be all but useless if you couldn’t ensure that the workers were virus-free before entering.
 That would require rapid and reliable tests available at the beginning of the emergency, which is hard enough with a new pathogen, but which the U.S. government did not prioritize until too many people were infected this time around.
 The White House itself did not develop such testing capacity for COVID-19 until early April, months after being warned that the disease could be a major threat.